 Gustave Stickley, the father of the American Arts and Craft Movement, promoted the ideals of the movement in national publications, but secretly hid his own manufacturing process by final handing tooling and heavy advertising.
 The movement ended with changes in fashion, and total victory by the large manufacturing centers.

 Beginning in the 1960s, during a brief re-emergence of Arts and Craft antiques, a few woodworkers found a small niche in the national marketplace and began to design products and later turn to the manufacturing centers for national mass distribution.
-Recently, others have purchased a CDC machine to reproduce their creations.

 The woodworker today is making a functional wooden object, but that object also serves as a sculptural or decorative statement.
 This allows men and women of the woodworking trade the freedom to be independent and in their own studio, and yet profit from their individual creations.